B99, Bx99, and M99 buses

 The B99, Bx99, and M99 bus routes formed a temporary night bus service in the New York City boroughs of Manhattan, Brooklyn, and the Bronx.
-The three bus routes were created to replace overnight subway service during the height of COVID-19 pandemic, while the subway system was closed to the public between 1:00 AM and 5:00 AM.
+The three bus routes were created to replace overnight subway service during the height of COVID-19 pandemic, while the subway system was closed to the public between 1:00 a.m. and 5:00 a.m.
 All three routes overlapped in Manhattan allowing customers to easily transfer between services.

 The M99 and B99 were created on June 28, 2020; the Bx99 was created on August 5, 2020.
 All routes stopped running on June 10, 2021, after overnight subway service was restored.

 Route descriptions

 Under normal service patterns, the New York City Subway typically runs 24/7 service.
 The 2 train usually travels from in the Bronx to in Brooklyn overnight, while the 4 train travels from in the Bronx to overnight.
 (Note: During the daytime, the 4 train travels only to in Brooklyn, and the stops between Utica and New Lots Avenues are served by the 3 train.)
-As a result of the COVID-19 pandemic in New York City, overnight subway service was suspended between 1:00 AM and 5:00 AM from mid-2020 to mid-2021.
+As a result of the COVID-19 pandemic in New York City, overnight subway service was suspended between 1:00 a.m. and 5:00 a.m. from mid-2020 to mid-2021.

 The B99, Bx99, and M99 buses followed routes very similar to the 2 and 4 trains' overnight patterns.
 The M99 was based out of Michael J. Quill Depot in Midtown, the B99 was based out of East New York Bus Depot in East New York, Brooklyn, and the Bx99 was based out of West Farms Depot in West Farms, Bronx.

 B99

 The B99 originated in Manhattan a block south of Columbus Circle.
 The bus then traveled southbound via the Ninth and Tenth Avenues Line and northbound via the Eighth Avenue Line before reaching 14th Street.
 After this the B99 used the 14th Street Crosstown Line until turning onto the Fifth and Sixth Avenues (northbound) and Seventh Avenue (southbound) lines.
 The B99 then followed Canal Street and went over the Manhattan Bridge, arriving into Brooklyn.
-The bus then followed Flatbush Avenue, and after briefly using Eastern Parkway, the bus turned onto the Nostrand Avenue Line,laid over on Nostrand Avenue (the B99 used it southbound) and New York Avenue (the B99 used it northbound).
+The bus then followed Flatbush Avenue, and after briefly using Eastern Parkway, the bus turned onto the Nostrand Avenue Line, laid over on Nostrand Avenue (the B99 used it southbound) and New York Avenue (the B99 used it northbound).
 The bus ended its route near the 2 train terminus at Flatbush Avenue-Brooklyn College on Avenue H. The B99, as of 2024, is now used for 3 train shuttle bus service between Utica Avenue and New Lots Avenue.